Pattanavar

 Pattanavar (also spelled Pattinavar) is a Tamil caste found in Tamil Nadu, India.

 They are a maritime community dominating Chennai, Kanchipuram, Cuddalore, Villuppuram, Thanjavur and Nagapattinam districts of the Coromandel Coast, who have traditionally been involved in fishing, shipment, navy, and trade.

 Etymology

 The term Pattanavar literally means inhabitant of a Pattinam.
 The term Pattinam means "sea-port town" which is often seen as a suffix among prominent harbors such as Nagapattinam, Kaveripoompattinam and Chennaipattinam.
 They are among other divided as Periya Pattanavar and Chinna Pattanavar.
 The term Periya means "big" and the term Chinna means "small", where the Periya Pattanavar are considered socially superior to the Chinna Pattanavar.

-The Pattanavars are also colloquial known as Karaiyar in the Thanjavur district, which is also the term of one of the subcaste of the community.
+The Pattanavars are also colloquially known as Karaiyar in the Thanjavur district, which is also the term of one of the sub-caste of the community.
 Karaiyar means "coast people", which is also term for a dominant maritime caste in Sri Lanka.
 The earliest mention of this term is made by 2nd century AD Greek writer Ptolemy, mentioning them with the corrupted term Kareois.
 The subcaste's name Padaiyachi means literally "ruler of army".